 The Money Follows the Person (MFP) Rebalancing Demonstration is a Centers for Medicare and Medicaid Services (CMS) Demonstration designed to help states try new ways of delivering Medicaid services.
 The Demonstration is designed to help people to move, also called transition, from an institution into home- and community-based living settings, such as a home or an apartment.
 In Idaho, the Money Follows the Person Rebalancing Demonstration is known as Idaho Home Choice.
 The goals of the demonstration are:

-- Increase the use of HCBS and reduce the use of institutionally-based services;
+- Increase the use of Home and Community-Based Services (HCBS) and reduce the use of institutionally-based services;

 - Eliminate barriers and mechanisms in state law, state Medicaid plans, or state budgets that prevent or restrict the flexible use of Medicaid funds to enable Medicaid-eligible individuals to receive long-term care in the settings of their choice;